WTC RULES & REGULATIONS

 Pets are not allowed with the exception of guide dogs and other service animals.

-Bicycles must be parked in the designated above ground bicycle racks or in the underground bicycle park.
+Bicycles must be parked in the designated above ground bicycle racks or in the underground bicycle parks.
+When using the underground WTC bicycle park the provisions of the WTC bicycle park subscription and the WTC Rules & Regulations are applicable.
 The use of bicycles inside the building is not allowed.

 3.1 Emergency routes and emergency exits